haoweichen/An-Intro-to-Node/README.md

 <br><strong>randomizeSentences(paragraph)</strong></br>
 For your final function, you will take in a paragraph and randomize the sentences in it.

-var paragraph = "Hello, world!
+<code>var paragraph = "Hello, world!
 I am a paragraph.
 You can tell that I am a paragraph because there are multiple sentences that are split up by punctuation marks.
-Grammar can be funny, so I will only put in paragraphs with periods, exclamation marks, and question marks -- no quotations.";
+Grammar can be funny, so I will only put in paragraphs with periods, exclamation marks, and question marks -- no quotations.";</code>

 console.log(randomizeSentences(paragraph));
 Would print something like: